tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

     > [!div class="mx-imgBorder"]
     > ![See the Computer configuration setting options in group policy](./media/tutorial-walkthrough-administrative-templates/prevent-enabling-lock-screen-camera-admx-policy.png)

-5. In the device management admin center, go to your **Admin template - Windows 10 student devices** admin template.
+5. In the device management admin center, go to your **Admin template - Windows 10 student devices** template.
 6. Select **All products** from the drop-down list, and search for **personalization**:

     > [!div class="mx-imgBorder"]